 - Satisfactory completion of written assignments

-- Completion of personal sadhana log, in which you are to journal your daily practice for nine months
+- Completion of personal practice log, in which you are to journal your daily practice for nine months

 - Passing grade on written exam

-- Successful final practice teach, based on five criteria:
+- Successful final teaching practice, based on five criteria:

 - 1. Teaching skills (effective use of voice, demo, connection to students)